NoahMaceri/345SecurityMQTT/README.md

 # HoneywellSecurityMQTT

----
-**NOTE**

-I sunset the use of the 345MHz sensors in my setup.
-And thus, this code base has reached the end of it's useful life for me.
-It worked amazingly well during the time it was running.

----

 This project is based on fusterjj's HonewellSecurityMQTT project which was based on jhaines0's HoneywellSecurity.
 It listen's for events from 345MHz security sensors and sends messages via MQTT.

-I attempted for simple event/message translation, but some state/persistance was required to acheive debouncing of signals.

 ## Features